Mattias Norlinder

-Mattias Norlinder (born 12 April 2000) is a Swedish professional ice hockey defenceman currently playing for Laval Rocket in the American Hockey League (AHL), while under contract as a prospect to the Montreal Canadiens in the National Hockey League (NHL).
-He was drafted 64th overall by the Canadiens in the third round of the 2019 NHL Entry Draft.
+Mattias Norlinder (born 12 April 2000) is a Swedish professional ice hockey player who is a defenceman for Brynäs IF of the Swedish Hockey League (SHL).
+He was selected in the third round, 64th overall, by the Montreal Canadiens in the 2019 NHL entry draft.

 Playing career

 Europe

 As a youth, Norlinder played junior hockey for Modo Hockey in the J20 SuperElit, winning the 2019 J20 SuperElit championship.

 He made his professional debut for Modo in the HockeyAllsvenskan during the 2018–19 season, playing 14 games with two goals and four assists.
 In March 2019, he signed a one-year professional contract with Modo.
-In the 2019–20 HockeyAllsvenskan season, he played 34 games for Modo with seven goals and eleven assists.
-Despite missing time with a concussion, he was named the best Junior (Guldgallret) in the HockeyAllsvenskan that season.
+In the 2019–20 season, he played 34 games for Modo with seven goals and eleven assists.
+Despite missing time with a concussion, he was named the best junior (Guldgallret) in the HockeyAllsvenskan that season.

 He was loaned to Frölunda HC in the 2020–21 SHL season, playing 37 games with five goals and five assists after missing time with a shoulder and a knee injury.